British Poetry Revival: Beginnings

 Poets associated with the British Poetry Revival generally looked to modernist models, such as the American poets Ezra Pound, William Carlos Williams and Charles Olson and British figures such as David Jones, Basil Bunting and Hugh MacDiarmid.
 By the beginning of the 1960s a number of younger poets were starting to explore poetic possibilities that these older writers had opened up.
 They included Roy Fisher, Gael Turnbull, Ian Hamilton Finlay, Bob Cobbing, Jeff Nuttall, Tom Raworth, Michael Horovitz, Eric Mottram, Peter Finch, Edwin Morgan, Jim Burns, Elaine Feinstein, Lee Harwood, and Christopher Logue.

-Many of these poets joined Allen Ginsberg and an audience of 7,000 people at the Albert Hall International Poetry Incarnation on 11 June 1965 to create what has often been claimed as the first British happening.
+Many of these poets joined Allen Ginsberg and an audience of 7,000 people at the Albert Hall International Poetry Incarnation on 11 June 1965 to create what has often been claimed inaccurately as the first British happening.
+As Juha Virtanen observes, 'Despite being credited as a happening ... the proceedings of the Incarnation primarily consisted of individual poetry readings.
 Earlier British happenings included John Latham's event-based art and Skoob Tower ceremonies; Gustav Metzger's 1964 auto-destructive art; Adrian Henri's 1962 collage-events in Liverpool's The Cavern Club; and Jeff Nuttall's events in Better Books.
 They had their roots in Dada events at the Cabaret Voltaire in Zürich at the start of the century.

 Fisher, a professional jazz pianist, applied the lessons of William Carlos Williams's Paterson to his native Birmingham in his long poem City.
 Turnbull, who spent some time in the USA, was also influenced by Williams.
 His fellow Scots Morgan and Finlay both worked with found, sound and visual poetry.
-Mottram, Nuttall, Horovitz and Burns were all close to the Beat generation writers.
+Mottram, Nuttall, Horovitz and Burns were all close to the Beat Generation writers.
 Mottram and Raworth were also influenced by the Black Mountain poets; while Raworth and Harwood shared an interest in the poets of the New York School.

 Publishing outlets for this new experimental poetry included Turnbull's Migrant Press, Raworth's Matrix Press and Goliard Press, Horovitz's New Departures, Stuart Montgomery's Fulcrum Press, Tim Longville's Grosseteste Review, Galloping Dog Press and its Poetry Information magazine, Pig Press, Andrew Crozier and Peter Riley's The English Intelligencer, Crozier's Ferry Press, and Cobbing's Writers Forum.
 Many of these presses and magazines also published avant-garde American and European poetry.
 The first representative anthology of the new movement was Horovitz's Children of Albion: Poetry of the Underground in Britain (1969).
 A broader view of the first and second generations of the Revival is in the sections edited by Eric Mottram and Ken Edwards in The New British Poetry (1988).
 Robert Sheppard also provides an account of some of this activity in his chapter "The British Poetry Revival" in his book, The Poetry of Saying (Liverpool University Press, 2005)', while Juha Virtanen wrote a Revival monograph, Poetry and Performance During the British Poetry Revival 1960-1980 (Palgrave Macmillan, 2017).